Maple Grove Raceway: Maple Grove timeline

 1983 – Winston and MGR agree to build a VIP building and a reserved seat grandstand.
 Amato and Iaconio repeat as Super Stock Nationals winners, while Frank Hawley wins in Funny Car.

 1984 – NHRA awards MGR a national event in 1985.
 Rain forces postponement of Super Stock Nationals and another storm moves the Top Fuel and Funny Car finals to Englishtown, which are won by Connie Kalitta and Dale Pulde, respectively.
 Sportsman finals are finished at MGR two weeks later with Bill Walsh setting an NHRA record in Top Alcohol Dragster with a run of 6.33 and Fred Mandoline does the same in Alcohol Funny Car with a 6.32.
 More than 15,000 attend Super Chevy Sunday.
 Team Maple Grove wins first of unprecedented 12 ET Finals championships.

 1985 – First NHRA Nationals; winners of the inaugural event were Don Garlits (Top Fuel), Tim Grose (Funny Car) and Bruce Allen (Pro Stock).
 Facility improvements are made, including a second reserved-seat grandstand, expansion of the pit area and 2,000 feet of fence to speed traffic flow.

 1989 – Mike Lewis leaves MGR to take a position with NHRA, George Case is promoted to vice president/general manager.
 The $1 million expansion program is completed with the opening of the VIP Hospitality tower, new grandstands and track lighting system.
 A Compulink timing and scoring system is installed.
 First side-by-side four-second Top Fuel pass is accomplished by Joe Amato and Shirely Muldowney at the NHRA Keystone Nationals.

-1990 – To raise money for Darrell Gwynn's medical bills after the racer is paralyzed in an accident, a benefit softball game is held between drivers from the NHRA and NASCAR at Reading's FirstEngergy Stadium in cooperation with Dover Downs, where the NASCAR Cup Series Delaware 500 was being held.
+1990 – To raise money for Darrell Gwynn's medical bills after the racer is paralyzed in an accident, a benefit softball game is held between drivers from the NHRA and NASCAR at Reading's FirstEnergy Stadium in cooperation with Dover Downs, where the NASCAR Cup Series Delaware 500 was being held.
 Over 13,000 crowd the ballpark and $150,000 is raised.

 1991 – New return road that brings racers directly into the pits is complete as is a 3,200-foot concrete guardwall down the length of the track.
 Electronic scale is added.

 1992 – MGR celebrates 30th anniversary.
 Retaining wall behind the starting line is completed.
 Cory McClenathan is first Top Fuel driver to complete run in 4.7 seconds at NHRA Nationals.

 1994 – Mike Dunn and Blaine Johnson make first side-by-side Top Fuel pass in which both drivers eclipse 300 miles per hour at NHRA Nationals.

 1995 – Team Maple Grove wins fifth ET Finals championship.

 1996 –In the first Pro Stock Bike race at the NHRA Nationals, Angelle Sampey sets a national record with a pass of 7.373 seconds.